 United Way — Local Emergency Fund

-RESOURCES FOR ARTISTS / ARTS ORGANIZATIONS
+COVID-19 RESOURCES FOR THE ARTS

 CBC Arts — Artists and Freelancers Resource List

 Ontario Nonprofit Network — Resources for Non-profits

 WorkInCulture — List of resources for Non-profit cultural sector